Find a PhD supervisor

 Department of Music

-I am happy to supervise students interested in instrumental and/or electroacoustic composition, particularly those interested in realtime computer music environments such as SuperCollider, audio spatialisation, multimedia, mixed instrumental/electroacoustic works, laptop ensemble performance, network music and live coding.
-I can also supervise ‘technical’ projects where appropriate.
+I am happy to supervise students interested in instrumental and/or electronic composition (including mixing the two), particularly those undertaking projects involving realtime computer music environments such as SuperCollider, immersive audio, multimedia, live electronic performance, network music, live coding, and sonification.
+I also supervise ‘technical’ projects where appropriate, and performance practice projects involving contemporary music and/or technology.

 Department of English Literature